Programming the Romi

 Once the robot project is generated, it is essentially ready to run.
 The project has a pre-built

-Drivetrain class and associated default command that lets you drive the Romi around using a gamepad.
+Drivetrain class and associated default command that lets you drive the Romi around using a joystick.

 To run a Romi program, first, ensure that your Romi is powered on.
-Once you connect to the
+Next, connect to the

 If all goes well, you should see a line in the console output that reads “HALSimWS: WebSocket Connected”: